-The introduction of the Business Rates Retention Scheme from 1 April 2013 has led to local authorities being liable for their proportionate share of the cost of any successful appeals against business rates charged for all years, including those prior to 1 April 2013.
+The introduction of the Business Rates Retention Scheme from 1 April 2013 has led to local authorities being liable for their proportionate share of any cost of the cost of any successful appeals against business rates charged for all years, including those prior to 1 April 2013.
 The estimate has been calculated using details of appeals lodged with the Valuation Office and historic data on previous successful appeals.
-From 1 April 2015 the rules regarding backdated claims have been changed so there should be no further liability for new backdated claims.
+The 2010 rating list has been closed for appeals for some time so allowances are now only made for outstanding cases.
+The estimate for the 2017 rating list is based on intelligence from the Valuation Office Agency and information about appeals from the previous list.